netkorp/spring-boot-telegram-framework/CONTRIBUTING.md

 1. Before creating a new issue, make sure there is not a similar issue already created for avoiding duplicates.
 2. Create issues for any change you want to make.
 Discuss things (see our [Code of Conduct](CODE_OF_CONDUCT.md)) and get community feedback.
 3. We use **semantic version** for the Framework's versioning.
 If you consider that the version must be changed, please stick to this [guide](https://semver.org/).
-To change the version we recommend to use this command in the root of the project: mvn versions:set -DnewVersion="version here".
+To change the version we recommend to use this command in the root of the project: `mvn versions:set -DnewVersion="version here"`.

 Contributions are welcome via [Github pull requests](https://github.com/netkorp/spring-boot-telegram-framework/pulls).
 For all contributions, please respect the following guidelines: